-Activated Carbon is made from carbonaceous source materials such as coconuts, coal, and wood which are later refined by highly advanced technology.
+Activated Carbon is made from carbonaceous materials such as coconuts, coal, and wood, later refined by highly advanced technology.
 The main component used to create it is any natural product with high carbon content.
 It is produced to achieve a large internal surface that makes it ideal for adsorption and can be combined with certain chemicals to enhance its properties.

-The carbon material should have pore sizes that are larger than the material that it is adsorbing.
-The molecules that are removed will be held in the carbon’s pore structure.
-This adsorption process will aid the carbon in reducing toxic gases, activate chemical reactions, and a carrier of biomass and chemicals.
-Activated Carbon is an excellent adsorbent made for purifying air, water, gases and controlling odour.
+The carbon material should have pore sizes larger than its adsorbing material.
+The removed molecules will be held in the carbon’s pore structure.
+This adsorption process will aid the carbon in reducing toxic gases, activate chemical reactions, and be a carrier of biomass and chemicals.
+Activated Carbon is an excellent adsorbent for purifying air, water, and gases and controlling odour.
 It is a cost-effective way to treat a high volume of gas or water with a low contaminant concentration due to its large surface area of 800 to 1,200 m² per gram.

 Activated Carbon is usually used in compressed air and gas purification to remove hydrocarbons from the air.
 The large charcoal beds adsorb these gases and retain them as they rapidly decay.
 The solids are trapped in the charcoal particles while the filtered air passes through.

 Activated Carbon is used to purify solutions of organic molecules containing unwanted impurities.
-Large scale chemical and pharmaceutical processes use filtration over the carbon as well for the same purpose.
-The carbon is mixed with the solution then filtered off or with the filter.
+Large-scale chemical and pharmaceutical processes use filtration over the carbon for the same purpose.
+The carbon is mixed with the solution and filtered off or with the filter.

-Activated Carbon has many applications in removing pollutants from air and water streams both on the field and in industrial processes such as air purification and drinking water filtration.
-It is effective in water treatment as carbon is multi-functional in nature.
+Activated Carbon has many applications in removing pollutants from air and water streams on the field and in industrial processes such as air purification and drinking water filtration.
+It is effective in water treatment as carbon is multi-functional.